 If you’re unsure of good engagement rate use this chart as a starting point.

 Now check for fake followers.
 On the social media profile, go into the followers and check through for anything that doesn’t look legitimate.
 Fake followers will usually appear in groups together and have no profile pictures, description/bio, or posts.
-Example of fake followers will look like this.

 Once you’re satisfied that your chosen influencer is genuine, you can move onto the next step…

 There are different ways to work with influencers, the option you choose will depend on budget, goals and the brand/product.

 Gifting a product or service to an influencer involves sending them a product or offering a service in return for a social media post, video, blog etc. This is the cheapest way to work with an influencer.
 The only costs are the value of the product and any postage costs.